che-incubator/chectl/README.md

   --password=password                                    Authentication password for backup REST server

-  --rollback                                             Rolling back to previous version of Eclipse Che if a backup of
+  --rollback                                             Rolling back to previous version of Eclipse Che only if backup
-                                                         that version is available
+                                                         exists

   --ssh-key=ssh-key                                      Private SSH key for authentication on SFTP server